-The Gary and Rachel Sumers Recreation Center will provide the entire campus community – students, faculty, staff and alumni – with a place to exercise, play, socialize and celebrate.
+The Gary M. Sumers Recreation Center will provide the entire Washington University campus community – students, faculty, staff and alumni – with a place to exercise, play, socialize and find balance.

-The expansion and new facilities are made possible in part by a generous commitment from WUSTL alumnus and trustee Gary Sumers and his wife, Rachel.
+The expansion and new facilities are made possible in part by a generous commitment from WashU alumnus and trustee Gary M. Sumers.

 Gary M. Sumers is senior managing director and chief operating officer in the Real Estate Group of New York-based Blackstone Group.
 He graduated Phi Beta Kappa in 1975 with a double major in history and political science, spending his junior year at the London School of Economics.
 He later earned a law degree at Northwestern University.
 He has been an active Washington University alumnus, serving on the Arts & Sciences National Council and the New York City Regional Cabinet, among other volunteer roles.

-Gary and Rachel Sumers are sustaining charter members of the Danforth Circle Chancellor’s Level and life patrons of the William Greenleaf Eliot Society.
+Sumers is a sustaining charter member of the Danforth Circle Chancellor’s Level and life patron of the William Greenleaf Eliot Society.

-Read more about the Sumers and their thoughts on the Athletic Complex expansion on the Leading Together website.
+Read more from Gary Sumers regarding the Athletics Complex expansion on the Leading Together website.

 Construction began May 19, 2014 and is scheduled for completion in August, 2016.